maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Also for Kotlin nullability declarations.
 * Consistent detection of transaction, caching, async annotations on interface methods.
   * In case of CGLIB proxies.
+* Support for candidate component index (as alternative to classpath scanning).
 * XML configuration namespaces streamlined towards unversioned schemas.
   * Always resolved against latest `xsd` files; no support for deprecated features.
   * Version-specific declarations still supported but validated against latest schema.